 - Place on cookie sheet with parchment paper and bake at 350 degrees for 20-22 minutes.

 - Remove from oven and let cool slightly, then transfer to a cutting board and use a serrated knife to slice biscotti cookies.
 Return sliced cookies to the cookie sheet with parchment paper.

 - Return to oven and bake at 300 degrees for 10-12 minutes.

 - Meanwhile, in one small bowl, melt 8 ounces of white chocolate in the microwave.
 Then melt ½ cup butterscotch chips.

 - When biscotti cookies are done baking, remove from the oven and let cool at room temperature for a couple of minutes.
 Then dip one side of each biscotti into the melted white chocolate and place on wax or parchment paper to set.
 Once the white chocolate is set, drizzle the melted butterscotch over each biscotti.

-I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.
-I LOVE Bob’s Red Mill products and think you will, too!
+I was selected for this opportunity as a member of Clever Girls.
+The content and opinions expressed here are all my own.
+I LOVE Bob's Red Mill products and think you will, too!